Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Scenario 3: in an article about the effect of sunlight on focus levels, we can focus on the sunlight.
 Alternative text: “Sunlight shines on a man working near a window, illustrating the impact of natural light on focus levels.”

-2. Concise but descriptive
+2. Concise yet Descriptive

-3. Avoid redundancy
+3. Avoid Redundancy

 alt=""